 Hopeless Romantic or Fooling Yourself About Your Relationship?

-If you’re engaged and having second thoughts – like Hope did in The Parable of the Hopeless Romantic – read How to Know if You Should Marry Him.
+If you’re engaged and having second thoughts – like Hope did in The Parable of the Hopeless Romantic – read When to Give Up on a Relationship.

 Here are a few signs you’re fooling yourself about your relationship.